osman-koc/simple-todo-app/README.md

 # Simple ToDo App

-A basic to-do app built with Flutter.
+A simple to-do app built with Flutter.
 This app has add/delete/update functinality with search for any existing to-do item in the app.

 ## Screenshot